ryanwseo/PlaylistBackup2/README.md

 ## Introduction

 A YouTube history and playlist manager written primarily in Java.
-Developed by JShoes and Ryan Seo
+Developed by JShoes and Ryan Seo.